nadyab93/google-clone/README.md

 # Usage

-1) Search: Type a query into the search bar and use the buttons below for Google Search or "I'm Feeling Lucky".
-2) Toggle Dark Mode: Click the "Dark theme: off" link at the bottom to switch to dark mode, and vice versa.
+1) Toggle Dark Mode: Click the "Dark theme: off" link at the bottom to switch to dark mode, and vice versa.

 # Files Overview